-The measurement of the expected credit loss allowance for financial assets measured at amortised cost and fair value through other comprehensive income is an area that requires the use of complex models and significant assumptions about future economic conditions and credit behaviour (e.g. the likelihood of customers defaulting and the resulting losses).
+The measurement of the expected credit loss allowance for financial assets measured at amortised cost and fair value through other comprehensive income is an area that requires the use of complex models and significant assumptions about future economic conditions and credit behaviour (e.g., the likelihood of customers defaulting and the resulting losses).
 Explanation of the inputs, assumptions and estimation techniques used in measuring ECL is further detailed in note 12.1 (vi) which also sets out key sensitivities of the ECL to changes in these elements.
+In the current environment additional factors were taken into consideration note 12.1(v).